friday27/backend-dev/aws/aws_note.md

     * Lowest cost per gigabyte of all EBS volume types that is bootable
     * Use case: infrequently accessed data + lowest storage cost is important

+### EBS Lab

+If you create an EBS volume from an encrypted snapshot, the volume will automatically be encrypted, vice versa

+#### How to create and attach an EBS Volume to EC2

+1. Create an encrypted EBS volume (remember to check the AZ which should be the same as your instance) and attach it to you instance
+2. SSH into the instance ans switch to root account `sudo su`
+3. Use `lsblk` to show all volumes
+4. Use `file -s /dev/xvdf` to check. "/dev/xvdf: data" means no data on the volume, so it's ok to create a file system
+5. Create a file system `mkfs -t ext4 /dev/xvdf`
+6. Create a folder `mkdir /filesystem` and mount it `mount /dev/xvdf /filesystem/`
+7. Use `lsblk` to check if it's mounted
+8. Use `umount -d /dev/xvdf`

+#### How to encrypt an EBS Volume attached to EC2

+1. Detach the volume from instance
+2. Create a snapshot of the volume
+3. Delete the volume
+4. Create a volume from the snapshot (Under EBS/Snapshots)
+5. Attach the newly created volume to EC2 instance
+6. Mount the volume to dir `mount /dev/xvdf /filesystem`
+7. Now you can see your old files `ls /filesystem`

+#### Create an encrypted snapshot of the root volume

+1. Create a snapshot of the volume
+2. Copy the snapshot with encryption
+3. Create an image from the new encrypted snapshot
+4. Launch an instance from the image

 -----

 ## AMI, Amazon Machine Image